raspberrypilearning/scratch-3d-science/en/step_3.md

 ## Build your model

-Now that you have an idea, it's time to build your model.
+Now that you have a plan, it's time to build your thunder cloud.
 Below are a few tips that might help you to produce the model you want.

 --- collapse ---
 ---